Lusbert/dotfiles/README.md

 └── c
     └── d
 ```
-it symlinks the directory `c` and all its files to the ~
+it symlinks the directory `c` and all its files to the HOME directory
 ```
 ├── example
 │   ├── a